-Over the years of coaching, I’ve made countless analogies between dating and other activities: poker, weightlifting, basketball, public speaking.
-Poker and basketball do a good job of covering the numerical approach to being a single man — you get so many shots and expect to miss most of them — while weightlifting and public speaking provide good metaphors for the gradual, painstaking process of overcoming fear and building confidence through repetition and discipline.
+Over the years, I’ve made countless analogies between life and other activities: poker, weightlifting, basketball, public speaking.
+Poker and basketball do a good job of covering the probabilities in life — you get so many shots and expect to miss most of them — while weightlifting and public speaking provide good metaphors for the gradual, painstaking process of overcoming fear and building confidence through repetition and discipline.

 But surfing falls into a category entirely of its own.
 It’s analogous not in mechanics or analysis, but in a philosophical, and dare I say, spiritual way.

 In Bali, I spent two weeks with a good friend of mine who is a hardcore surfer.
 We hit the waves almost every day and to watch and learn from him was oddly enlightening.
 He told me that surfing for him and most other aficionados isn’t so much a sport or even a hobby, as much as it is a sort of religion.
 He didn’t know how else to describe it.
 But in his estimation, it was “something more” than other sports: a therapeutic and meditative release that almost entrances one while on the water.
 And once you enter into that trance, that connected state with the most fundamental element of life, you always want to come back.
 “It’s more a way of life,” he said.
 I nodded, pretending I understood.

 Yeah, OK dude, whatever.
 But after spending day-after-day afloat with him and dozens of other surfer dudes, I began to sense what he meant.

 The physical act of surfing, although far more strenuous than it looks, is fairly plain: you paddle to a wave, you stand up on said wave, and then you ride the wave.
 Rinse and repeat.